hesco/cpanm-puppet-provider/README.md

 In a #perl-help conversation, ilmari asserts that cpanm is a module installation tool, not a real package manager.

+- Wednesday October 30 2013, 01:20:14 PM -

+hesco: Any other puppet using perl developers out there frustrated by the lack of a native cpanm provider for package resources in puppet?
+I just ordered "Puppet Types and Providers".
+Should be here in two weeks.
+I'm thinking it would be nice to contribute back a new provider to the puppet code base to serve our needs as perl developers and as sysadmins who have to manage perl code bases.
+I would love to collaborate with others on such a project.
+If interested, please drop me a line at: hesco@campaignfoundations.com .
+Thanks.

 ilmari_: perl has no package manager, so it's hard for puppet to drive it